St. Mary's Cathedral, Madurai

-St. Mary's Cathedral or Church of Our Lady of Dolours is a Roman Catholic church situated in Madurai, Tamil Nadu in India.
+St. Mary's Cathedral Shrine or Church of Our Lady of Dolours is a Roman Catholic church situated in Madurai, Tamil Nadu in India.
 This church attained the status of a Cathedral in the year 1969.
 It is built with two bell towers each 42 m high.

 Location

 It is located with the geographic coordinates of at an altitude of about 157.1 m above the mean sea level, on East (Keela) Veli street, in Madurai city.

 Details

 The church was founded in the year 1840 by Fr.
 Bertrend SJ and was built in the year 1841 by Fr.
 Garnier.
 This church is one of the popular churches in Tamil Nadu.

 This church is constructed with a mixture of European, Roman and Continental architectural designs.

 Occasions like Christmas, Easter, Good Friday and feast for the saints of Christianity are celebrated here in this church annually.